Dale Evans: Joint efforts

 Dale Evans married Roy Rogers on New Year's Eve 1947 at the Flying L Ranch in Davis, Oklahoma, where they had earlier filmed the movie Home in Oklahoma.

 The successful marriage was Rogers' third and Evans' fourth; the two were a team on- and off-screen from 1946 until Rogers' death in 1998.
 Together Roy and Dale raised their children in a Christian and musical home.

 Shortly after the wedding, Evans ended the deception regarding her son Tommy.
-Roy had an adopted daughter, Cheryl, and two biological children, Linda and Roy Jr. (Dusty), from his second marriage.
+Roy had an adopted daughter, Cheryl, and two biological children, Linda and Roy Jr. (Dusty), from his first marriage.
 Together they had one child, Robin Elizabeth, in 1950 who died of complications of Down syndrome shortly before her second birthday.
 Her life inspired Evans to write her bestseller Angel Unaware.
-Evans was very influential in changing public perceptions of children with developmental disabilities and served as a role model for many parents.
+Evans was influential in changing public perceptions of children with developmental disabilities and served as a role model for many parents.
 After she wrote Angel Unaware, a group then known as the "Oklahoma County Council for Mentally Retarded Children" adopted its better-known name Dale Rogers Training Center in her honor.
 She went on to write a number of religious and inspirational books, and she and Roy appeared many times with Billy Graham in Crusades all over the country, singing gospel songs and giving their testimony.
 Evans and Rogers adopted four other children: Mimi, Dodie, Sandy, and Debbie.

-From 1951 to 1957, Evans and Rogers starred in the highly-successful television series The Roy Rogers Show, in which they continued their cowboy and cowgirl roles, with her riding her trusty buckskin horse, Buttermilk.
+From 1951 to 1957, Evans and Rogers starred in the highly successful television series The Roy Rogers Show, in which they continued their cowboy and cowgirl roles, with her riding her trusty buckskin horse, Buttermilk.
 In addition to her successful TV shows, more than 30 films and some 200 songs, Evans wrote the song "Happy Trails".
 In later episodes of the program, she was outspoken in her Christianity, telling people that God would assist them with their troubles and imploring adults and children to turn to Him for guidance.
 In late 1962, the couple co-hosted a comedy-western-variety program, The Roy Rogers and Dale Evans Show.

 In 1964, Evans spoke at a "Project Prayer" rally attended by 2,500 at the Shrine Auditorium in Los Angeles.
-The gathering, which was hosted by actor Anthony Eisley, star of ABC's Hawaiian Eye series, sought to flood the United States Congress with letters in support of mandatory school prayer, following two decisions in 1962 and 1963 of the United States Supreme Court which struck down mandatory prayer as conflicting with the Establishment Clause of the First Amendment to the United States Constitution.
+The gathering, which was hosted by actor Anthony Eisley (star of ABC's Hawaiian Eye series) sought to flood the United States Congress with letters in support of mandatory school prayer, following two decisions in 1962 and 1963 of the United States Supreme Court which struck down mandatory prayer as conflicting with the Establishment Clause of the First Amendment to the United States Constitution.